Extra 1 ~ A Day in the Museum

 “Wow… Isn’t there any other way?”

 She shakes her head slowly.
 “Not yet… at least not for a complete new body.
 Even if Bioandroids exist, the possibility to implant a real brain into a bio-polysynthetic semi-organic body is thin.
 It’s too risky for now… The way a functioning brain is implanted into a cyborg’s body is quite simpler.
-The body holds a second, digital brain which interprets the biological brain’s nerve inputs and moves the body accordingly…”
+The body holds a second, digital brain that interprets the biological brain’s nerve inputs and moves the body accordingly…”

-“Simplified… it’s like the board computer of our trucks which interpret our inputs and converts them into instructions…”
+“Simplified, it’s like the board computer of our trucks which interpret our inputs and converts them into instructions…”

 “Exactly… The compatibility between bio-polysynthetic and biological nerves is almost zero.
 Thus, a biological brain inside a bio-semi-organic body is still unattainable.
 This, however, is only true in direct connections with the brain.
 A full bionic implant has slightly different kinds of bio-polysynthetic nerves and can be attached to biological nerves.
 But that’s only possible if the full bionic implant is not directly attached to the spinal cord, at least for nowadays knowledge…”